mrclapham/react-es6-appseed/README.md

-#HTML5 and OpenFin modular development
+# HTML5/React/ES6 modular development

-###A guide to building HTML5 webb apps in OpenFin, using ES6, SASS, WebPack and React (optional)
+### A bare bones starter-pack for building HTML5 webb apps using ES6, SASS, WebPack and React (optional)

-The purpose of this repo is to show the possibility of developing HTML5 and OpenFin apps in a modular way.

 It ustalises ES6 syntax, post-processed through [WebPack](https://webpack.github.io/), to make it possible to write in modules, which may then be imported and incorporated, as required, and therefore shared beween windows and apps.

-The project require some setting up and configuring and the steps are explained below and further annotated within the source code itself.
+The project requires some setting up and configuring and the steps are explained below and further annotated within the source code itself.
 The project is, however, set up and ready to run and may be used and modified as an 'app seed' without delving into the minutiae of the setup (although it recommend you do delve and learn).

 React is included in the project but is optional, it could be used as a starting point for 'vanilla' js apps.